rspaargaren/iohomecontrol/README.md

 ## Home Assistant Discovery

 When MQTT is enabled (`#define MQTT` in `include/user_config.h`) the firmware publishes Home Assistant discovery messages for every blind defined in `extras/1W.json` as soon as the MQTT connection is established.
+Comment out the `MQTT` definition if you do not wish to compile the firmware with MQTT support.

 Each blind configuration is sent to the topic `homeassistant/cover/<id>/config` where `<id>` is the hexadecimal address from `1W.json`.